YashB63/Hardware-Information-Tool/README.md

 # Hardware-Information-Tool
 A hardware information tool is a tool that provides detailed information about the hardware components in a computer system.

-These tools can provide information on the processor (CPU), graphics card, memory (RAM), hard drive, motherboard, and other components.
+This tool can provide information on the processor (CPU), graphics card, memory (RAM), hard drive, motherboard, and other components.

+The information can include details such as the brand, model, clock speed, temperature, and other relevant specifications.